-- $PM{2.5}$ emissions were not included in Grant et al. (2018a) and Parikh et al. (2017). $PM{2.5}$ emissions were assumed equivalent to $PM{10}$ emissions taken from these reference sources. - GHG emissions were not available in Parikh et al. (2017).
-GHG emissions were estimated by multiplying criteria air pollutant emissions for a given source category by a source category specific GHG to criteria air pollutant emissions mass ratio.
+- PM{2.5} emissions were not included in Grant et al. (2018a) and Parikh et al. (2017).
+PM{2.5} emissions were assumed equivalent to PM10 emissions taken from these reference sources. - GHG emissions were not available in Parikh et al. (2017).
+GHG emissions were estimated by multiplying criteria air pollutant emissions for a given source category by a source category specific GHG-to-criteria air pollutant emissions mass ratio.
 For venting, fugitive, and tank sources, basin and well type specific GHG to VOC mass ratios available from the EPA O&G Tool were used.
 AP-42 process specific emission factors from the Greater San Juan and Permian Basin Inventory Study were used to estimate GHG to NOx emission ratios for combustion sources.

-2.2 Survey Updates for 2014-2016 baseline inventory
+2.2 Survey Updates for circa-2014 baseline inventory

 As part of technical improvements to the WESTAR-WRAP O&G emission inventory, a survey data collection effort was used to collect new information to enhance emission inventory accuracy.
 Survey data collection targeted specific equipment types, production areas, and operators that could substantially enhance the WESTAR-WRAP O&G emission inventory.
 First, the survey was distributed to state agencies so that in-house agency data could be leveraged prior to asking O&G operators to provide survey data.
+Tribes have had limited involvement in the WRAP OGWG and did not participate in the survey effort.
 After state agencies filled out the survey, it was distributed to O&G operators to fill remaining data gaps.